MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/quickstart.md

 **To add a new title:**

-1. Select the elipsis drop-down to the right side of your **Studio's Name**, and then select **New title** to display the Create Title page.
+1. Select the drop-down menu to the right side of your **Studio's Name**, and then select **New title** to display the Create Title page.

 2. Enter the details and click the **CREATE TITLE** button.